-This website uses the following types of cookies, the scope and functioning of which are explained below:
+This website uses the following types of cookies, the scope and functionality of which are explained below:

-– Functional and performance cookies (Type B)
+– Functional and performance cookies (type b)

-Functional and performance cookies (Type B)
+Functional and performance cookies (type b)

 You can object to the use of functional and performance cookies at any time by adjusting your cookie settings accordingly.

 Legal basis: Art.
-6 (1) lit. a) GDPR.
+6 para.
+1 lit. a) DSGVO

-Opt-out of marketing cookies
+Opt-out for marketing cookies

 Legal basis: Art.
-6 (1) lit. a) GDPR.
+6 para.
+1 lit. a) DSGVO

 Management and deletion of all cookies